In an age of biometric signatures and blockchain-verified documents, the “deathbed will” feels like a relic.

 Can an oral will ever override a written will?

-Why can’t an oral will transfer a house or land?
+Why can’t an oral will transfer a house?

 Final Takeaway: A Relic, Not a Recourse